 “The San Antonio Missions are an example of the interweaving of the cultures of the Spanish and the Coahuiltecan and other indigenous peoples, illustrated in a variety of elements, including the integration of the indigenous settlements towards the central plaza, the decorative elements of the churches which combine Catholic symbols with indigenous natural designs, and the post-secularization evidence which remains in several of the missions and illustrates the loyalty to the shared values beyond missionary rule.
 The substantial remains of the water distribution systems are yet another expression of this interchange between indigenous peoples, missionaries, and colonizers that contributed to a fundamental and permanent change in the cultures and values of those involved.”

-We ended our day with 100% organic beer and dinner at Blue Star Brewing Company.
-They had a few sour beers on tap which Dave fancied.
+Finally, our day ended with 100% organic beer and dinner at Blue Star Brewing Company.
+They had a few sour beers on tap which my husband fancied.
 I’m not a fan of sour beer in general, but I enjoyed the Cinco Peso, Cow Town, and Pilsner.

 Hey Oh, The Alamo